 One Year Non-Renewable Term Life Insurance

 With one-year non-renewable term life insurance, the policy is guaranteed for only one year.
 This product offers a very affordable single premium.
 In most instances, the death benefit will be free from federal income taxes.
-This policy will typically allow the insured to convert the policy over to a permanent life insurance plan.
+These plans usually convert to a permanent plan if the owner chooses.

 Often, these policies are used when life insurance is needed, but funds are limited.
 They may also be used by those who would like to purchase a permanent life insurance policy, but are not able to do so immediately for various reasons.

-This policy can be purchased by those who are between the ages of 18 and 90.
+This policy can be purchased by anyone between the ages of 18 and 90.
 There are no additional riders that are available to be added to this particular life insurance policy.
 In most cases, the free look provision for this product is only ten days instead of 30.

 Permanent Life Insurance Coverage Offered by SBLI

 Whole life insurance is a type of permanent coverage.
 This type of life insurance offers a death benefit, along with a cash value component.
-The cash value is allowed to grow on a tax-deferred basis, meaning that no tax is due on the growth of the cash until the time of withdrawal.
-This can allow the cash to grow on an exponential basis over time.
+This cash grows tax-deferred.
+You don’t pay any taxes on the growth.

 SBLI provides several different whole life insurance options.
 These include the following: